aksommerville/fullmoon4/README.md

 ### TODO: Map changes

-- [ ] "Don't look" sign for firewall, nobody gets it on their own.
+- [x] "Don't look" sign for firewall, nobody gets it on their own.
 - [ ] Move items around: Compass to Swamp.
 Umbrella and Wand to Beach?
 Violin to music shop.
 Shovel must come earlier
-- [ ] North pole: Shuffle land bridges south so no blowback while on dry land.
+- [x] North pole: Shuffle land bridges south so no blowback while on dry land.
-- [ ] Can we make the beach sign more legible?
+- [x] Can we make the beach sign more legible?
-- [ ] Can the Swamp entrance be made more prominent?
+- [x] Can the Swamp entrance be made more prominent?
-- [ ] Swamp wand trap: Allow to get the Umbrella, don't trap them so tight.
+- [x] Swamp wand trap: Allow to get the Umbrella, don't trap them so tight.
 - [ ] Desert dead space, do something with it.
 - [ ] Move Seamonster Pong near the Umbrella.
 In the Swamp?
-- [ ] More hat trolls outside.
+- [x] More hat trolls outside.
 Make it very difficult to get by without the Hat.
+- - Still possible, but god damn.
-- [ ] Put Hat in the Mountains.
+- [x] Put Hat in the Mountains.
+- - Leaving it also in the village.
+Player's call.

 ### TODO: Critical bugs, roughly sorted by effort